ZeppSav/SailFFish/README.md

-# SailFFish - A simple, optimised fast Poisson solver in c++.
+# SailFFish - A lightweight & optimised fast Poisson solver for execution on both CPU & GPU.

 The purpose of the SailFFish is to provide an open source, easily linked fast Poisson solver with minimal dependencies.
 The software is configured for shared memory machines.